Scallion3008/scallion3008.github.io/posts/til-ai-2025.md

 To my knowledge, all the best solutions were CV-based.
 (If you submitted an NLP-based solution that attained >0.5 accuracy, [drop me an email](mailto:scallion3008@gmail.com)!)
 Interestingly, all solutions I learned of involved only pairwise comparison between a slice and its candidate neighbors; as you'll soon see, this independence assumption is very much serviceable.

 #### Similarity metrics
-A neural net isn't the only way or even the best way of calculating $p(s_i, s_j)$.
+A neural net isn't the only—nor necessarily the best—way of calculating $p(s_i, s_j)$.
 Safe to say, participants got pretty creative with it.

 **$L^p$ distance between edges.** Exactly what it sounds like: subtract the right edge of $s_i$ from the left edge of $s_j$, then calculate dissimilarity by taking some norm of the resulting vector.
 Simple, but surprisingly effective—using the $L^1$ norm, one team attained an accuracy of 0.838 and a speed score of 0.966. {% footnote-ref "lp-dist" %}